 Organisational administrators can restrict sharing to people just within the same organisation, or allow maps to be shared with people outside the organisation as well.
 Check out Controlling organisational access for more information.

-In addition to maps shared with individual users, you can easily share a map with everyone in your organisation.
+In addition to maps shared with individual users, you can easily share a map with groups, or even with everyone in your organisation.
 This is useful if you want to avoid individual ownership of data, or for small teams where everyone should have easy and convenient access to all the information.

-To turn a personal map into a team map, open the sharing dialog by clicking on the
+To turn a personal map into an organisational map (so everyone has full access to it), open the sharing dialog by clicking on the

 Share button in the top-right corner, then click the